-After he has completed his examination, he will discuss treatment options with you based on the stage of your gum disease.
+After the doctor has completed his examination, he will discuss treatment options with you based on the stage of your gum disease.
 Each periodontal treatment plan is customized to meet the individual needs of our patients.
 Your treatment will cater to how advanced your gum disease is and your particular wants and needs.

 In the earliest stages, gingivitis is easily treated through nonsurgical methods.
 We will do a professional dental cleaning, and we may also do a deep cleaning, known as a scaling and root planing treatment.
 This treatment removes the plaque and tartar above and below your gum line and makes the surfaces of your teeth's roots smooth to deter future plaque buildup.
 You should continue brushing and flossing, but do so gently to avoid further irritation.

 For more advanced stages of periodontal disease, we use minimally invasive laser periodontal therapy.
 Through the use of lasers, you will experience minimal discomfort during treatment, and will enjoy a speedier recovery process following treatment compared with traditional surgical methods.
 We may combine laser therapy with antibiotics to help clear up the infection.

 The state of your periodontal health is connected to the state of your overall health.
 Gum disease has been linked to heart disease, stroke, diabetes, dementia, rheumatoid arthritis, and other serious conditions.
 Studies have also shown that inflammation in the gums may be responsible for increasing inflammation in other areas of the body, leading to further health complications.